 At OSF Saint Francis, you are treated with compassion and have comprehensive health services at your fingertips, from evaluation to surgery to recovery.
 That includes help navigating your financial needs and mental health care to help with any emotional impacts of such a big life change.

-One important aspect of a pancreas transplant is the follow-up care needed.
-It can be very intense, and transplant can be hard work.
+One important aspect of a kidney and pancreas transplant is the follow-up care needed.
+It can be intense, and transplant can be hard work.

 It is important to know that you may not return to a “normal lifestyle” right away.
 It requires time and patience, and it may be several months before you have a good understanding of how to manage your treatment.

-Compliance with treatment, medications, and follow-up is extremely important.
-You will be started on various new medicines that you will be required to take on a very specific schedule.
+Compliance with treatment, medications, and follow-up is important.
+You will be started on various new medicines that you will be required to take on a specific schedule.